 What to Expect at Art Dubai 2026

 The lineup spans contemporary, modern, and digital art, with galleries from nearly 20 countries.
 Close to 60 percent of exhibitors come from the Middle East and wider region.
-On the UAE side, participating galleries include Aisha Alabbar, Ayyam Gallery, Carbon 12, Dom Art Projects, Efie Gallery, Foundry, Gallery Isabelle, and Iris Projects, among others.
+UAE-based participating galleries include Aisha Alabbar, Ayyam Gallery, Carbon 12, Dom Art Projects, Efie Gallery, Foundry, Gallery Isabelle, and Iris Projects, among others.
+Long-running Art Dubai supporters such as The Third Line, Galleria Continua, ATHR, and Leila Heller Gallery also return.

 Large-scale installations and site-specific commissions are distributed throughout Madinat Jumeirah by artists Khalid Al Banna, Hashel Al Lamki, Ahmed and Rashid Bin Shabib, Rami Farook, Kevork Mourad, Yaw Owusu, Neda Razavipour, and Sudarshan Shetty.